-In May 2020, The Little School hired a new head of school, At 28 years old when she was hired, this is the first Head of School role for Kaile Thomas.
+In May 2020, The Little School hired a new head of school.
+At 28 years old when hired, this is the first preschool executive director role for Kaile Thomas.

-Therefore, there may be changes in personnel as is often the case with new management.
-If you want to apply to TLS, it is worth inquiring more with Kaile and understanding the school’s new management style and philosophy.
-The old Head of School was there for decades
+Therefore, there may continue to be further changes in personnel, as is often the case with new management.
+If you want to apply to TLS, it is worth inquiring further with Kaile to understand the school’s new management style and philosophy.
+The former Head of School was there for decades.

 One of the best features about The Little School is its curriculum.
 Two-year-olds start the school two days a week versus 4-5 days a week at other preschools.
 Allowing kids to ease into school at such a young age is more optimal for development.

 For those parents who have flexible work hours or work from home, The Little School may be ideal.
 But for those parents who have full-time jobs, The Little School does not provide enough school time without the additional cost of after-care.
 However, the school is considering offering a new 5-day format starting at age 2 in the fall of 2023.

 Tuition 3.5/5: Stars

-Given The Little School doesn’t do 5 days a week, their tuition + costs are cheaper.
+Given The Little School doesn’t do 5 days a week yet, their tuition + costs are cheaper.
 But on a cost per day, they are pretty much on par with most private preschools.
-Below is their latest tuition menu along with days, times, and hours.
+Below is their last posted tuition menu along with days, times, and hours.